All Episodes

 They will get a light touch because of their racial characteristics.

-And the final part is that um, you know, this obvious race grifting, the racial ethnic in preference narratives that are used to justify all of this.
+And the final part is that, you know, this obvious race grifting, the racial, ethnic, in-preference narratives that are used to justify all of this, well, eventually they wrap back around and they have an equal and opposite effect.

-Oh, there's a rational response to this.
+Well, there's a rational response to this.

-But one of the things is that if you try and do that, even if you have legitimate reasons for doing so, you might get sold out by your own people and have your life ruined anyway.
+But one of the things is that if you try and do that, even if you have legitimate reasons for doing so, you might get sold out by your own people and have your life ruined anyway, which is what happened with this Politico article leaking messages and exposing the young Republicans' racist group chats.

-Now, what this is is a bunch of young men, by the way, not even all of them white.
+By the way, not even all of them white.

-Have good fun making jokes, essentially making harmless jokes in a group chat, okay?
+Essentially, making harmless jokes in a group chat.

 But because of inter-group fighting with other people in other parts of the young Republicans' groups, they get leaked and they get their lives ruined.

-This is this is team fire.
+This is team fire.

 This is friendly fire that we see.

-They talked about cuddling their enemies and driving them to self-deletion, and lauded Republicans who they believed support slavery.
+They talked about cuddling their enemies and driving them to self-deletion and lauded Republicans who they believed support slavery.

 Now, this is jokes, right?

-This is young men, they're young Republicans, after all, this is young men in a private group chat joking, right?
+This is young men in a private group chat joking, right?

 Get their lives ruined over it.

-With the Democrats, you see leaked messages of some guy running for the attorney general who actually wants to see his opponent's children die and is unapologetic about that, and the Democrats shrug their shoulders and they go, Yep, sounds like our policies.
+With the Democrats, you see leaked messages of some guy running for the Attorney General who actually wants to see his opponent's children die and is unapologetic about that.

-White white kids dead, that's the Democrat platform.
+That's the Democrat platform.

 That doesn't violate any of our rules.

-Yeah, I mean the thing the thing the Americans uh and the the left should really take from this is that honestly, right?
+Yeah, I mean, the thing the Americans and the left should really take from this is that honestly, Zuma men are way more racist than you realize.

 And it's because of this two-tier system where one racial group gets preference and the other doesn't.